Find the Best Price for Your Car Repair Costs

-Something has broken on your car and you were just quoted what you think is an insane price for a car repair.
-Is it a fair price?
-Should you ask your friends if they “know a guy”?
-What repairs can you skimp on and what car repairs need an auto mechanic and a licensed and insured auto garage?
-Compare.com has tips for getting your car fixed safely and at the right price.
+Your car has just broken down and you received a car repair quote for what you think is an insanely expensive price.
+Is it the cheapest option?
+Should you ask your friends or Facebook if they “know a good mechanic”?
+What repairs can you put off and which ones need to be checked out by a licensed and insured auto mechanic?
+Compare.com has all the answers and tips you need for getting your car fixed safely, at the right price.

 You’ve just been hit over the head with an expensive repair bill for a dislocated passenger-side flange bolt (we’re making that up, but you get the idea).
 Your first thought is that the price seems very high.
 Your second thought is, “What the heck is a flange bolt and how did I dislocate it?”
 Don’t panic.
-Follow these steps to ensure that you’re not going to over-pay for your car repair.
+Follow these steps to ensure that you’re not going to over-pay to get your car fixed.